 2 Tbsp.
 (30 ml.) extra-virgin olive oil

-1 can artichoke hearts, lightly drained (keep about 2 Tbsp./30 ml. of the liquid), halved
+1 can artichoke hearts in water, lightly drained (keep about 2 Tbsp./30 ml. of the liquid), halved

 2 Tbsp.
 (30 ml.) capers, with some juice